edarruiz/DomainDrivenDesign.SDK/README.md

 I like to call this concept as the *final desired common language everyone in the project should know and must use*.

 We use language and words to create and maintain a communication between developers and business experts, so we can have a good understanting of the subjects and topics being discussed in a conversation.
-And for this to happen with some degree of success, we need a common way of talking, something that looks like an verbal (literally) agreement of understanding and meaning of the words, and terms we are going to use throught the whole project.
+And for this to happen with some degree of success, we need a common way of talking, something that looks like an verbal (literally) agreement of understanding and meaning of the words: the terms we are going to use throught the whole project.

 The **ubiquitous language** is introduced in the book on chapter 2, with a simple glimpse: